scneba/ClassificationTensorFlow/README.md

 ## Classification of Cfar10 Dataset with Tensorflow

+Basic implementation to run classification on cfar10 dataset
 ### Instructions
 There are two ways to run the code
 - Run `python app.py -h` on command line to get usage instructions